Web Analytics Made Easy - Statcounter

 for Your Garden

-• The Cat Palm - Chamaedorea cataractarum is suitable for Zones 10-11.
-Protect from very cold nights in 10a.
+• Cat Palm - Chamaedorea cataractarum is suitable for Zones 10-11.
+Protect from coldest nights in 10a.
 Gets about 6ft./1.8m tall, spreading at the bases.

 SUITABLE FOR SUBTROPICS

-• Costa Rican Bamboo Palm - Chamaedorea costaricana is native to Central American rainforests.
-Ideal in Zones 10-11.
+• Costa Rican Bamboo Palm - Chamaedorea costaricana is ideal in Zones 10-11.
 9b usually doable with wintertime care.

 1. Likes to have some daily shade.
-Drinks in water in humus-filled soil!
+Drinks up water!

 2. Gets to 20'/6m tall.
 Spreads out about 10'/3m.

-2. Prefers shade, especially in warmer zone areas.
+3. Prefers shade, especially in warmer zones.
 Average water needs.

 Best Palms in Your Temperate Backyard Garden

-Temperate areas have Planting Zone 8.
-Although sometimes 9a is doable, if you use protective gear in winter.
-Lowest temps get about 10-20oF/-12-7oC.
+Temperate areas are Planting Zone 8, sometimes lower with the right palm in the right place.
+And sometimes 9a is doable with protective gear in winter.
+Lowest temps about 10-20oF/-12-7oC.

 Small Temperate Palms for Growing in Outdoor Landscaping

-2. Interesting trunk swirled around with mass of black fibers & spines.
-Grows up to about 25'/7.5m.
+2. Interesting trunk swirls with mass of black fibers & spines.
+Grows to about 25'/7.5m.

 Three views of the Thatch Palm.Three Views of the Thatch Palm.
 Another common name: Blue Needle Palm.

-2. For your best palm trees for backyard success, it needs mostly shade.
-Loves lots of water into a mulchy soil.
+2. Loves lots of water.
 Plant it in the shadiest, wettest part of your backyard.

 • Kumaon Palm - Trachycarpus taki is native to Himalayan heights around Southern China.
 Only documented in 1991.
 Likely fine in Zones 7b-11.
 Some are experimenting in Zone 7a, 6, even some 5s!